The Problem with Most Integration Tools

 In a point-to-point integration scenario, anytime a company has a new requirement or feature that it needs to add within its system, IT teams must address it individually.
 This can become tedious to manage given how many systems and applications in place in the average enterprise, and resources can easily become overworked.

-Such complexities and headaches are all the more reason why enterprises need an agile, comprehensive integration solution to connect SaaS applications and cloud services with on-premise and legacy systems and increase their overall business processing power.
+Such complexities and headaches are all the more reason why enterprises need to leverage top data integration tools to connect SaaS applications and cloud services with on-premise and legacy systems and increase their overall business processing power.

 A More Robust Integration Solution